This post contains affiliate links, which means I may receive a small commission if you make a purchase after clicking on my links.

 Chocolate Love Muffin!
 This was surprisingly fudgy and that caramel sauce on top made it extra-decadant.

-Thier burgers are also one always so creative.
-This thai burger didn’t come with bread so it was more of a burger salad, but another amazing sauce and the I love the root veggies.
+Their burgers are also one always so creative.
+This thai burger doesn’t come with bread so it was more of a burger salad, but another amazing sauce and the I love the root veggies.
+And SO much food.

 Wild Mushroom Pasta!
-I love truffle oil and I 100% see why this is a Sakara-family ritual.
+I love truffle oil and I 100% see why this is a Sakara-family ritual served at team meetings.

 Example Week: 5-day Detox (Level II)